 People of all ages should have regular visits to their optometrist.
 Here is a look at the importance of routine eye exams at different ages:

 1. Babies: Over 80% of what babies learn is through the eyes.
 This means that vision is an integral part of early childhood development.
 When a child’s vision is impaired, other aspects of the child’s development are affected, including neurological, emotional and physical development.
 Eye exams for babies should be done at six months, between the ages of 2 and 3 and finally before the child joins kindergarten.

 2. Children: Children should visit an optometrist before joining kindergarten or first grade for a comprehensive eye exam.
 About 25% of school-going children have some form of vision problem.
 These make up about 60% of students with learning difficulties.
 It is therefore very important to have regular visits to the eye doctor.
 School-Going children need an eye exam at least once a year.

 3. Adults: Studies show that 90% of people who use a computer for at least 3 hours a day have some form of vision problem arising from computer eye strain.
 Most adults spend extended periods staring at different screens, increasing their risk of developing vision problems.
 It is recommended to have a comprehensive eye exam at least once every one to two years.

 4. Seniors: Serious vision problems such as glaucoma, cataracts and macular degeneration affect people above the age of 65, with macular degeneration being named as the leading cause of vision loss for people in this age group.
 Such conditions can be diagnosed and treated early if a routine eye exam is carried out.
 To be safe, people above the age of 65 should have an eye exam every year.

 The next time you make an appointment with your doctor for a regular health check, remember to make an appointment with your optometrist.
 This could be the key to preventing serious problems posed by vision problems, the worst being vision loss.
-To book an eye exam with one of our optometrists call our Toronto Beach office today.
+To book an eye exam with one of our optometrists call one of our offices today.